 Speak To A Friend

 Confide in someone that you trust so that you can get the support emotionally that you need.
 Telling a friend that you have a problem means that you are actively asking them for their help, and they can provide you with appointment support and resources.

 See A Doctor

 A doctor can put you in touch with local programs designed to help you to cut down and stop drinking.
-They can put you in a twelve-step program to getting back to sobriety.
+They can put you in a 12 step program to get back to sobriety.
 Each time you fall off the steps, you start back from the beginning again.
 Think about how this will make you feel, then think about the fact that you’re already acknowledging that you need help.

 There are a lot of places out there that offer support and help for those who want to stop drinking to excess.
 Sometimes, these are community programs as mentioned earlier, and other times, these are one-to-one support therapies that can talk you through WHY you’re drinking in the first place.
 If you can identify the reason behind the excessive drinking, you can learn to heal from them.
 Here are some examples of programs that you can undertake:

 - Residential treatment, which usually involves a stay at a facility where you can get the treatment you need and the support you want.
 These can dry you out and last for up to 90 days.

 - A hospitalization is an option if you require ongoing medical help.
 These are rather intensive, allowing for 4-6 hours a day of therapy and exercises.

 - Group, individual, and family therapy are also all an option.